Custard Apple – Benefits, Nutrition Value and Ways to Consume

 2. Custard Apple Helps Fight Fatigue

-Custard apple is a rich source of vitamin C and riboflavin, two the most essential nutrients for healthy eyes.
+Custard apple is a rich source of vitamin C and riboflavin, two of the most essential nutrients for healthy eyes.

 4. Boasts Natural Anti-Cancerous Properties

-Research shows, the antioxidant properties of custard apple act against cancer-causing cells, without affecting the healthy cells.
+Research shows the antioxidant properties of custard apple act against cancer-causing cells, without affecting the healthy cells.

 Furthermore, bullatacin and asimicin are two antioxidant compounds that have anti-helminths and anti-cancer properties.
 They help in counteracting the effects of free radicals, thus avoiding cancer.